kubernetes/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 ## Running Kubernetes inside Unprivileged Containers

+{{% thirdparty-content %}}

 ### sysbox

-[Sysbox](https://github.com/nestybox/sysbox) is an open-source container runtime (similar to "runc") that supports running system-level workloads such as Docker and Kubernetes inside containers isolated via the Linux user namespace.
+[Sysbox](https://github.com/nestybox/sysbox) is an open-source container runtime (similar to "runc") that supports running system-level workloads such as Docker and Kubernetes inside unprivileged containers isolated with the Linux user namespace.

 See Kubernetes-in-Docker in the [Sysbox docs][https://github.com/nestybox/sysbox/blob/master/docs/quickstart/kind.md] for more info.